nirajang20/RegionScreenshotCopier/README.md

 ## Usage

 1. Open any normal webpage (not `chrome://`).
-2. Click the extension icon → click **Set Region** → drag a box over the area you want to capture.
+2. Click the extension icon → click **Set / Update Region** → drag a box over the area you want to capture (you will see live dimensions).
 3. Close the popup.
 4. Press **⌘ + ⇧ + 1** (Mac) or **Ctrl + Shift + 1** (Windows/Linux) → the selected region is captured and copied to your clipboard.
 5. Paste anywhere to see your screenshot.
 6. You can reset the region anytime by repeating step 2.

+## Cross-Platform Tips

+- **Mac:** Default shortcut is `⌘ + ⇧ + 1`.
+You can change it under Chrome → Settings → Keyboard shortcuts for extensions.
+- **Windows/Linux:** Default shortcut is `Ctrl + Shift + 1`.
+You can customize it the same way to avoid conflicts with other tools.
+- If you try to capture a restricted page (like `chrome://`), the extension will show an in-page toast explaining what to do next.

 ---